 Oh, god!
 What do I mean healthy image?

-Using numerous visual contents attracts reader’s attention and increases more conversion of your blog, the images, however, aren’t going to help, but damage your conversion rate.
+Using various visual contents attracts reader’s attention and increases more conversion to your blog, the images, however, aren’t going to help, but damage your conversion rate.

 Image puts a heavy stone on your blog and makes it steps like a turtle.
-The readers aren’t enough patient to wait for your blog loaded and often times, switch to the better blog.
+The readers aren’t enough patience to wait for your blog loaded and often, switch to the better blog.

-Images, at the meantime, damage your blog traffic.
+Images, in the meantime, damage your blog traffic.